splunk/security_content/README.md

 contentctl build --enrichments
 ```

+6. Test your content
+Our testing framework is based on [contentctl](https://github.com/splunk/contentctl) and is quite extensive and flexible.
+Refer to the [contentctl documentation](https://github.com/splunk/contentctl?tab=readme-ov-file#contentctl-test) to learn more about the testing framework.

 # Recommendations

 - 🚨 NOTE: If you are just getting started with managing your Splunk detection as code, we recommend that you keep the YAML structure of the detections as close as possible to the original structure of the detections.
 This will make it easier to manage your detections and will also make it easier to contribute back to the community by creating a pull request to the Splunk Security Content project.